-St. John’s Youth ride roller coasters at amusement parks and build structures and relationships in developing countries.
+St. John’s Youth ride roller coasters at theme parks and build structures and relationships in developing countries.
 We eat pizza on retreat weekends and deliver food to the hungry and homeless.
-We hang out with other people our age and sing carols to our senior friends many times our age.
+We hang with people our age and sing carols to our senior friends many times our age.

 All of that and more makes St John’s Youth a group that comes together for worship, outreach, discipleship, fellowship…. and fun.
 St John’s is all about meeting people wherever they are in their spiritual journey and the same is true for our youth program.